bhauman/figwheel-main/docs/reloadable_code.md

 the end of the `do` block we provide a value `true` so that the `defonce` is only invoked the first time it is evaluated.
-If `add-body-listeners` returns a value we don't have to provide the `true` at the end, but it is good practice to keep it there as a reminder, because as the block grows someone may add an initializer that returns `nil` and the `defonce` will be invoked every time the file loads.
+If `add-body-listeners` returns a value we don't have to provide the `true` at the end.
+However, it is good practice to keep the `true` value there as a reminder, because as the block grows someone may add an initializer that returns `nil` and then the `defonce` will be invoked every time the file gets reloaded.

 Running your initialization code the first time the a page loads can also be accomplished by registering an `load` handle on window.